rafaeloteixeira/Desafio-Bolton/readme.md

 ## Environment variables

-- `.env` - Environment variables can be set in this file
+Environment variables can be set in this file '.env'

     APP_NAME=Laravel
     APP_ENV=local